jwodder/rsrepo/README.md

 - `--minor` — Set the release's version to the next minor version after the most recent Git tag

+- `-p <NAME>`, `--package <NAME>` — Release the package with the given name in the workspace.
+By default, the package for the current directory is released.

 - `--patch` — Set the release's version to the next micro version after the most recent Git tag